 The tribe filed a lawsuit agains the Corps of Engineers for violating the National Historical Preservation Act, among other laws, and asked a federal judge to halt the construction.

-The Texas-based Energy Transfer Partners did halt construction for now.
-It may take until September 9th for the judge to decide whether to allow the pipeline construction to proceed or to grant an injunction to stop it.
+The Texas-based Energy Transfer Partners did briefly halt construction while waiting fora judge to decide whether to allow the pipeline construction to proceed or to grant an injunction to stop it.
+It has resumed.

 Here’s what the atmosphere is like at the protests: